gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-03/index.md

 * Older versions of Terraform could not use lists with ternary syntax, so we had to use `split` and `join` to work around it.
-This should not be a problem in current Terraform versions, so we've removed the workaround in this release.
+This should not be a problem in current Terraform versions, so we&apos;ve removed the workaround in this release.
 There should be no change in behavior, other than, as a nice side effect, `plan` output should work better now for NAT Gateways.